Secretary of State Response to COVID-19

 Filing assistance is available by via email at

-The Executive Division is closed to the public.
+The Executive Office is closed to the public.
 General inquiries can be directed to the contact information below.
-Media and legislative inquiries can be directed to Andrea Chiapella at the contact information below.
+Media inquiries can be directed to Aaron Fiedler at the contact information below.

 Online applications and education are still available.